 If plant safety is not being properly managed, the answer is a whole lot.

 To a trained eye, a quick visual assessment can reveal serious safety issues.
-For example, there are certain levels of housekeeping, cleanliness and organization for recycling plants that divulge how well a plant is being run.
-If there are deficiencies in any one of these areas, it is likely that safety is not being proactively managed.
+For example, there are certain levels of housekeeping, cleanliness, and organization for recycling plants that indicate how well a plant is being run.
+If there are deficiencies in any of these areas, it is likely that safety is not being managed proactively.